vizdata-f21/project-1-the_scatterplots/proposal/proposal.md

 for `splashground_points` or `playground_points` for example will result in a larger point) and shape will be mapped to amenity type.
-This will allow us to compare the proportion of parkland in the 10 top and bottom cities map to the amenties map and see if there is any correlation.
+This will allow us to compare the proportion of parkland in the 10 top and bottom cities map to the amenities map and see if there is any correlation.